earv1/curl-to-java/README.md

 ## How to Use
-Add your curls in resources/curls.txt and run Main.java
+Add your curls in resources/curls.txt and `gradle run`

 ## Requirements
 Java 9+